MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/e/expose.md

 # expose

 Don't use in content about UI.
-Use *make available*, *display*, or a similar term.
+Use *make available,* *display,* or a similar term.

 It's OK to use *expose*
 in content about object-oriented programming technologies, such as